William Parr (died 1483): Family

 The Parr family originally came from Parr, Lancashire.
 Sir William's great-grandfather, Sir William de Parre (died 1405) married in 1383 Elizabeth de Ros, daughter of Sir John de Ros of Kendal and Katherine de Latimer, a daughter of Thomas, 1st Baron Latimer of Brayebrooke.
 Elizabeth was the granddaughter and heiress of Sir Thomas de Ros, Baron of Kendal and had livery of her inheritance.
 Their marriage alliance with the Ros (or Roos) family enhanced the Parr family standing.
 On the accession of the Duke of Lancaster as Henry IV of England, Sir William senior stood so high in the estimation of the new monarch that he was deputed with the bishop of St. Asaph to announce the revolution to the court of Spain.
 Through his marriage William acquired, by right of his wife, a fourth part of the manor of Kirby in Kendal, Kendal Castle, and one-fourth part of the barony of Kendal, which continued in the family till after the death of his grandson, William Parr, 1st Marquess of Northampton, when the Marquess's widow surrendered it to Queen Elizabeth I. It was known as 'The Marquis Fee.'
-This branch of the family originally resided at Kendal until the Castle fell into disrepair during his son, Thomas', life.
+This branch of the family originally resided at Kendal until the Castle fell into disrepair during his son, Thomas's, life.